tim-peterson/lab.timrpeterson/people.md

 </a> </div> <div class="media-body"> <h4 class="media-heading"><b>Tanya LaPierre  (Summer 2018)</b></h4>

 Tanya is a rising Junior at Agnes Scott College who is doing her Amgen Scholarship this summer with us.
-She is working on *Disruptive Innovation of Blockbuster drugs* to characterize hits from our CRISPRi screening.
+She is working on <em>Disruptive Innovation of Blockbuster drugs</em> to characterize hits from our CRISPRi screening.

 </div> </div>